tomasohCHOM/cpsc-335-projects/project3/README.txt

 Test cases are randomly generated.
 You can verify if the algorithms' implementations produce the same outputs for the same randomly generated inputs.
+You can also modify the number of test cases to run by locating the "num_tests" constant in main.py.

 Thank you.